Organization, Definition and Purpose

 CSHA Region Clubs have their own governing body and bylaws.
 Region Officers and Chairs are

-encouraged to include and incorporate their activities and information links whenever possible and
+encouraged to include and incorporate their activities and information links whenever possible and support

-equine events on the same days that draw from the same attendance base.
+the same days that draw from the same attendance base.

 Region officers or chairs who accept a CSHA membership application must sign and date the application